foundation/foundation-emails/migration.md

 - Git
 - Node

-To use the Sass version with the Inky markup language you'll want to insall with the Foundation CLI.
-You'll find the [installation instructions here](http://foundation.zurb.com/sites/docs/installation.html#command-line-tool).
+To use the Sass version with the Inky markup language you'll want to insall the Foundation for Emails project template.
+You'll find the [installation instructions here](https://github.com/zurb/foundation-emails/tree/v2.0#getting-started).